Sebastiaan-Alvarez-Rodriguez/The-Quote-Indexer-V-Skyrim/README.md

 Its idea is very simple:
 Speak any quote, simple or advanced, correct or almost correct, and get the original quote out.

-There is even a mapping from famous TESV-quotes to sounds.

 There are some pages to visit:
  * [Progress Reports](https://sebastiaan-alvarez-rodriguez.github.io/The-Quote-Indexer-V-Skyrim/progress.html)
  * [Credits](https://sebastiaan-alvarez-rodriguez.github.io/The-Quote-Indexer-V-Skyrim/credits.html)